 - Main partners (since project start): Takeda Pharmaceutical Company Ltd., Japan

 - Funding (since project start): Department for International Development (DFID), UK; Global Health Innovative Technology (GHIT) Fund, Japan.

 DNDI-5561 is the most advanced compound of the aminopyrazole series.
 DNDi developed the series from a single high-throughput screening hit, which was originally identified in an in vitro screen of Pfizer’s compound library.
 A hit-to-lead project conducted by DNDi produced improved leads with activity in animal models of leishmaniasis.
 The optimization of these leads to produce DNDI-5561 was achieved in a partnership between DNDi, Takeda, and the GHIT Fund.

 Pre-clinical studies to enable a first-in-human study (Phase I) started in February 2018 and should be completed by the end of 2019

-Following positive results of efficacy and safety studies in animal model, DNDI-5561 was selected as pre-clinical candidate.
+Following positive results of efficacy and safety studies in animal model, DNDI-5561 was selected as pre-clinical candidate in October 2017.